Addison's Disease in Dogs: Symptoms, Causes, and Management

 As part of their daily care, dogs require high-quality diets to support their bodies.
 Avoid overly processed foods, high-sodium meals, and unhealthy snacks.
 We can talk about the specifics with our pet nutritionist when you visit.

+Due to impaired cortisol production, stressful and strenuous activities should be avoided.
 Lastly, prepare your dog's resting space.
 This area needs to be clean, safe, and calm to prevent unnecessary stress.

 “Dog health is about daily love, smart choices, and a promise to protect their well-being.”